Skip to content

 Q: How did you get in touch with Julian?

 Schelling: I was introduced through Swissa, who has an ad agency called /superdigital.
-I got in touch with /superdigital — honest to god — through craigslist.
+I got in touch with /superdigital — honest to god — through Craigslist.

 I played hockey for Emerson’s club team with Max Collins, and we created Atomic Beard Productions.
-We had some equipment and no work, and a gig came up on craiglist.
+We had some equipment and no work, and a gig came up on Craigslist.
 It was a lot of work… not a lot of money… basically no money.
 But me and Max decided to do it.
 That’s where Assaf and I had our Beatles Hamburg moment, we got into a grind and banged out 100 videos.
 After that project, Assaf said he was doing Julian’s social media in 2013 and said let’s shoot some short video content.

 Promotional cover of 100% Julian Edelman.
 (Photo courtesy Coast Productions)